2026 · Novus Stream Solutions (hub)About 13 min readNovus Stream Solutions

 Which common formats are which

 Knowing which everyday formats are lossy and which are lossless turns the theory into decisions.
 On the image side, JPEG is lossy and the workhorse for photographs; PNG is lossless and the right choice for graphics, screenshots, logos, and anything with transparency or crisp edges; GIF is lossless in its color data but limited to 256 colors; and the modern formats WebP and AVIF are flexible, offering both lossy and lossless modes so you choose per image.
-That flexibility is why the modern formats are worth learning, and why the ecosystem compares them directly in /product-blog/png-vs-webp-vs-avif-for-transparency and frames the most common everyday choice in /product-blog/jpg-vs-png-when-to-use-which.
+That flexibility is why the modern formats are worth learning, and why the ecosystem compares them directly in PNG vs WebP vs AVIF for transparency: which should you export? and frames the most common everyday choice in JPG vs PNG: when to use which.

 In audio, MP3, AAC, and Ogg Vorbis are lossy and dominate delivery, while FLAC, ALAC, and WAV are lossless and used for masters, archives, and audiophile listening.
 In video, essentially everything you stream — H.264, H.265, VP9, AV1 — is lossy, because uncompressed video is impractically huge; lossless video exists but is reserved for production intermediates.
 The pattern across all media is consistent: lossy formats own delivery and distribution because size is what matters there, and lossless formats own creation, editing, and archiving because fidelity is what matters there.
 Recognizing which camp a format belongs to tells you, immediately, what it is designed for and whether it fits your job.